andreschaffer/microservices-testing-examples/README.md

 mvn clean verify -pl credit-score-service -Pcode-coverage mvn verify -pl credit-score-service -Pprovider-pacts -Dpact.verifier.publishResults=true -Dpact.provider.version=`git rev-parse --short HEAD` -Dpactbroker.tags=prod docker run --net host pact-cli create-version-tag --pacticipant credit-score-service --version `git rev-parse --short HEAD` --tag prod --broker-base-url localhost
 ```

-### Behind the curtains
+## Test separation
 We created two auxiliary maven profiles to hold control of creating the pacts (consumer-pacts)
 and verifying the pacts (provider-pacts).

-### Test separation
-Here we separate the pact tests from the other tests.
+We separate the pact tests from the other tests.
 Pact tests are focused on the contracts and shouldn't be abused,
 otherwise we'll give the providers a hard time verifying an explosion of interactions.

 We have many integration tests with regular mocks for the expected behavior of our services in different scenarios